 Route policies can be used to attach an Origin Validation State extended community to a route received from an EBGP peer to convey its origin validation state to IBGP peers and save them the effort of repeating the Origin Validation database lookup.
 To add an Origin Validation State extended community encoding the 'Valid' result, the route policy should add a community list that contains a member in the format ext:4300:0.
-To add an Origin Validation State extended community encoding the 'Not-Found' result, the route policy should add a community list that contains a member in the format ext:4300:1.
-To add an Origin Validation State extended community encoding the 'Invalid' result, the route policy should add a community list that contains a member in the format ext:4300:2.
+To add an Origin Validation State extended community is that contains a member in the route policy should add a community encoding the 'Not-Found' result, the route policy should add a community encoding the 'Not-Found' result, the route policy should add a community is that contains a member in the format ext:4300:1.
+To add an Origin Validation State extended community result, the route policy should add a community list that contains a member in the format ext:4300:1.
+To add an Origin Validation State extended community result, the route policy should add a community list that contains a member in the format ext:4300:1.
+To add an Origin Validation State extended community result, the route policy should add a community list that contains a member in the format ext:4300:2.